danielruijs/huggingface-transformers/src/README.md

 - `--image_dir`: Directory of the images to be processed.
 - `--output_dir`: Directory where the images with predictions will be saved.
 - `--threshold`: Confidence threshold for predictions.
 Default is 0.5.
-- `--fp16`: Runs the model in FP16 mode.
+- `--fp16`: Runs the model with FP16 precision.
 Must be set to the same value as the one used during export.